Zhangtao153/learngit/README.md

 Git is a version control system.
-Git is free software.哈哈zth  delete and update
+Git is free software.哈哈zth  delete and update on issue-005